drsusmitadas/mesalabs-day4-lab1/content/monday/lab-1.md

 In the panel on the left of the website, navigate to *Reference and Defaults > controls*.
 On the right, you can now see the contents of this page.
 Mass loss by winds is found under *mass gain and loss*.

 > [!TIP]
->All apart from the most recent MESA build, this is the the path to controls: "Reference > star defaults > controls"
+>All apart from the most recent MESA build, this is the path to controls: "Reference > star defaults > controls"
 >If you are using the most recent MESA build then the path is "Reference and Defaults > controls"